theleetsec/LeetSec-Tools/README.md

 ## 👋 Namaste!
 What is LeetEnum?

-**LeetEnum** is a fully automated, high-performance reconnaissance tool designed for Bug Bounty Hunters and Red Teamers.
+**LeetEnum** is a high-performance, fully automated reconnaissance engine designed for Bug Bounty Hunters and Red Teamers who want results, not headaches.

-We know the struggle while running `subfinder`, then sorting files, then running `httpx`, then `nuclei`... it is a big headache and takes too much time.
+We know the struggle—running `subfinder`, then sorting files, then running `httpx`, then `nuclei` one by one... it is a big headache and takes too much time.

-**LeetEnum solves this problem.** You just give it a domain name, and it handles everything else.
-It is built to be **"Set and Forget"**.
+**LeetEnum solves this problem.** You just give it a domain name, and it handles the entire kill chain automatically.
+It is built to be a **"Set and Forget"** tool.
 You run the command, go sleep or watch a movie, and get a notification on your phone when the hacking is done.

----
+It is built to be **Smart**.
+It checks your RAM and CPU before starting.
+If you have a small laptop, it runs gently (Potato Mode).
+If you have a big Cloud VPS (like Azure/AWS), it runs in **Beast Mode** (50x Parallelism) and finishes the job very fast.

 ## 🔥 Why use this tool?
 (Key Features)

 1. **🧠 Smart Auto-Scaling (No Lag)**
    The tool automatically checks your PC/VPS specifications (RAM & CPU).
    * If you have a **small laptop (4GB RAM)**, it runs gently (Potato Mode).
-    * If you have a **big VPS (64GB+ RAM)**, it goes full **Beast Mode** and finishes the scan very fast.
+   * If you have a **big VPS (64GB+ RAM)**, it goes full **Beast Mode** and hammers the target.

 2. **👀 Monitor Mode (The Hunter)**
    Run the tool today on `target.com`.
 Run it again after 7 days.
    The tool will compare the results and tell you **only the NEW subdomains** that appeared.
 This is best for finding fresh bugs before anyone else.

+3. **🔄 Self-Updating**
+   Never use an old version.
+Just run `./leetenum.sh -update` and it will pull the latest code and features from the LeetSec repository automatically.

-3.  **⏸️ Smart Resume (Peace of Mind)**
+4. **⏸️ Smart Resume (Peace of Mind)**
    Internet disconnected?
 Server restarted? **No tension.**
    Just run the script again.
-It remembers exactly where it stopped and continues from there.
+It remembers exactly where it stopped (using checkpoint files) and continues from there.
 It won't waste time doing the same work twice.

-4.  **🔔 Instant Alerts**
+5. **🔔 Instant Alerts**
-    Get a message on **Telegram, Discord, or Slack** the moment a scan finishes or if a critical vulnerability is found.
+   Get a notification on your phone (**Telegram, Discord, or Slack**) the moment a scan finishes or if a critical vulnerability is found.

-5.  **🛡️ Auto-Installation**
+6. **📸 Visual Recon**
+   It automatically takes screenshots of all live websites using `gowitness`.
+You can browse them later to spot Admin Panels easily.

+7. **🛡️ Auto-Installation (Universal)**
-    You don't need to manually install `puredns`, `massdns`, or `nuclei`.
-The script checks your system and installs everything automatically.
+   You don't need to manually install tools.
+The script detects your OS (Kali, Ubuntu, Arch, etc.) and installs missing dependencies like `puredns`, `massdns`, or `nuclei` automatically.

----

 ## 🚀 Installation Guide